oddrationale/ACollectionOfChessWisdom/manuscript/07_The_Endgame.md

 If stalled, open a second front.
 Create another passed pawn.
 Decoy your opponent.

-Don’t make too many extra queens.
+Don't make too many extra queens.
 Two queens are enough.

 If ahead by a pawn, exchange pieces, not pawns.
 If behind by a pawn, exchange pawns, not pieces.

-Avoid getting stuck with rook pawns, unless it’s a special case.
+Avoid getting stuck with rook pawns, unless it's a special case.

 Corral.
 Bishops should restrict knights.